phutruonnttn/yushan-microservices-config-server/README.md

 ## 📋 Overview

 Yushan Config Server is a Spring Cloud Config Server that provides centralized configuration for all microservices in the Yushan system.
-This server uses the native profile to read configuration from the local `configs/` directory.
+This server uses **Git Backend** to read configuration from the GitHub repository [yushan-microservices-config-data](https://github.com/phutruonnttn/yushan-microservices-config-data).

 ## 🚀 Tech Stack